N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 Here we see that a robust effect has been detected for fear faces (d = 0.56, p<.0001), whereas angry faces do not yield detectable effects (d = 0.11, p=.104).
 In some ways, it seems as though we were initially combining 'apples and oranges' into the same analysis.

 This example illustrates another important application of meta analysis - here we have answered a novel research question that was never addressed by any of these individual studies.
 Specifically, all studies employed just one stimulus type and so did not address the question of whether fear faces yielded larger effects than angry faces.
-However, we have been able to answer this question with a secondary analyis of the existing data.
+However, we have been able to answer this novel question with a secondary analyis of the existing data.

 We can extend this process of moderator analysis to define arbitrarily complex models, including multiple factors and their interactions, so we can optimally explain the differences in effect size estimates emanating from a set of studies.